smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: It's: 12345678

+**Q: My display does not show notifications or apps as soon as I trigger them.**

+A: Make sure the MQTT prefix in Awtrix Light is exactly the same as the name of the device in Home Assistant.
+Don't use spaces in the name.

 **Q: Will the display update as soon as a sensor value updates?**

 A: Yes, it will update immediately.